ManagedBass/ManagedBass/src/Windows/README.md

 # ManagedBass.Windows

-This project builds the Windows version of ManagedBass.
+This project builds the Windows .Net 4.5 version of ManagedBass.

-In terms of features, this is the biggest project.
+This is the biggest project in terms of features.